-Under the ceiling of 70,000 live eggs, 70,000 eggs were allocated to harvest, but only 47.194 live eggs were collected in 2015/2016.
+Under the ceiling of 90,000 viable eggs, 70,000 viable eggs were allocated to harvest, but only 41,218 viable eggs were collected in 2016/2017.

-Under the ceilings of 500 hatchlings, 400 juveniles and 500 adults provided in the Management Program, 0 hatchlings, 0 juveniles and 121 adults were harvested in 2015/2016.
-The adults harvested were strongly biased to male (76.4%).
-The average body size of the harvested animals was about 2.1 metres for females and 3.5 metres for males.
-The total number of crocodiles harvested 121 is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data is not yet available.
+Under the harvest ceiling of 1,200 non-hatchling crocodiles provided in the Wildlife Trade Plan, 53 live crocodiles were reported as harvested in 2016/2017.
+The majority of reported live harvested crocodiles were adult animals and strongly biased to male crocodiles (81.1%).
+The average body size of the harvested animals was about 2.40 metres for females and 3.53 metres for males.
+The total number of crocodiles harvested (53) is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data are not yet available.

-Nine crocodile farms operated in 2015/2016 in the Northern Territory.
-Farm production data for the period 1 February 2015 to 31 January 2016 is reported here.
+11 crocodile farms operated in 2016/2017 in the Northern Territory.
+Farm production data of 10 farms for the period 1 February 2016 to 31 January 2017 is reported here.
 Farm production reporting is limited to stock held, total acquisitions and total disposals.
 Most live crocodiles exported from the Northern Territory went to Queensland.

 Permit compliance and animal welfare was closely monitored and inspected by DENR, PWC and the Northern Territory Department of Primary Industry and Resources (DIPR).
-No significant permit compliance or animal welfare matters were reported in 2015/2016.
-A small number of minor permit compliance matters were dealt with by warning letter..
+No significant permit compliance or animal welfare matters were reported in 2016/2017.
+A small number of minor permit compliance matters were dealt with by warning letter.